,h3

 2. Evoke a sense of urgency

 Whether your limited time offer is seasonal or not, evoking a sense of urgency to your customers often times will increase their willingness to purchase the item.
-By reinforcing that a certain item will only be around for a limited period of time, you are both encouraging customers to avail the offer before it's gone, while also making them feel special for doing so.
+By reinforcing that a certain item will only be around for just a few hours, you are both encouraging customers to avail the offer before it’s gone, while also making them feel special for doing so.
 Make sure you are using a restaurant reservation system to help manage the influx of booking caused by the special offer.

 3. Offer something exclusive